Nonconvex High-Dimensional Time-Varying Coefficient Estimation for Noisy High-Frequency Observations with a Factor Structure: Nonconvex high-dimensional high-frequency regression

 \end{itemize} \end{assumption}

 \begin{remark} Assumption \ref{assumption1}(a) is the boundedness condition that implies the sub-Gaussian tails for the continuous processes, such as the latent factor process $\bff(t)$, the idiosyncratic process $\bu(t)$, and the coefficient process $\bbeta(t)$.
 Sub-Gaussian assumptions are frequently used in high-dimensional statistics to obtain probability bounds.
 Similarly, in Assumption \ref{assumption1}(b), we impose sub-Gaussianity for the noises.
-Assumption \ref{assumption1}(c) is the identifiability condition, which is often used to estimate the latent factor and factor loading matrix \citep{ait2017using, dai2019knowing}.
-Assumption \ref{assumption1}(d) is the sparsity condition on the idiosyncratic volatility matrix and noise covariance matrix, which is required to harness the approximate factor model and to obtain the restricted eigenvalue condition for the LASSO-type estimator.
-To obtain the restricted eigenvalue condition, we also need the technical condition Assumption \ref{assumption1}(e).
-Assumption \ref{assumption1}(f) is the continuity condition, which is required to investigate the asymptotic properties of the estimators for the time-varying processes.
+The sub-Gaussianity assumption can be relaxed by incorporating robust estimation schemes, such as truncation or Huber loss–based M-estimators, which mitigate the influence of heavy-tailed observations \citep{fan2018robust, shin2025robust, shin2023adaptive}. { Assumption \ref{assumption1}(c) is the sparsity condition on the coefficient process, which is required to handle the discretization error of the instantaneous coefficient estimator $\hat{\bbeta}_{i \Delta_n}$. } Assumption \ref{assumption1}(d) is the identifiability condition, which is often used to estimate the latent factor and factor loading matrix \citep{ait2017using, dai2019knowing}.
+Assumption \ref{assumption1}(e) is the sparsity condition on the idiosyncratic volatility matrix and noise covariance matrix, which is required to harness the approximate factor model and to obtain the restricted eigenvalue condition for the LASSO-type estimator.
+To obtain the restricted eigenvalue condition, we also need the technical condition Assumption \ref{assumption1}(f).
+Assumption \ref{assumption1}(g) is the continuity condition, which is required to investigate the asymptotic properties of the estimators for the time-varying processes.
 This condition can be obtained with high probability when the volatility processes $\bSigma_f(t)$ and $\bSigma_u(t)$ follow continuous It\^o diffusion models with bounded drift and volatility processes.
-In Assumption \ref{assumption1}(h), we impose the sparse structure on the inverse idiosyncratic volatility matrix process to investigate the asymptotic behaviors of the CLIME estimator.
-Finally, Assumption \ref{assumption1}(i) is imposed to investigate the sign consistency of the FATEN-LASSO estimator.
-We note that $h_n$ converges to $0$ as $n$ goes to infinity. \end{remark}
+Finally, in Assumption \ref{assumption1}(i), we impose the sparse structure on the inverse idiosyncratic volatility matrix process to investigate the asymptotic behaviors of the CLIME estimator. \end{remark}

 The following theorem establishes the asymptotic behaviors of the instantaneous coefficient estimator $ \hat{\bbeta}_{i \Delta_n}$.

 \begin{theorem} Under the models \eqref{model-1}--\eqref{noise} and Assumption \ref{assumption1}(a)--(g), let $k_1 = c_{k_1} n^{1/2}$ and $k_2 = c_{k_2} n^{3/4}$ for some constants $c_{k_1}$ and $c_{k_2}$.
 For any given positive constant $a$, choose $\rho = C_{\rho,a} s_p$ and $\eta=C_{\eta,a} \left\{ n^{-1/8} s_p \(\log p\)^{2} + p^{-1/2} s_p \sqrt{\log p} \right\}$ for some large constants $C_{\rho,a}$ and $C_{\eta,a}$.
 Then, for large $n$, we have